 - It’s one of the most expensive cups on the market.
 If you’re looking for something more economical (but not collapsible), try out the Lena Cup or Anigan Evacup.

 - At 18 ml + 23 ml, the capacities of these cups are some of the smallest on the market.
 It will not be suitable for anyone with even a moderate flow, especially overnight.
-See: Heavy Periods and Menstrual Cups.
+Or, even someone with a light period on a heavy flow day or if they want to wear it at night.

 A common question that many people have is whether or not they can sex while wearing a menstrual cup.
 You may think that it’s possible with a softer menstrual cup like the Lily Cup Compact.